 They are very loyal and attentive to their families and laid back when it comes to other animals in the house.
 Both Breeds have a low prey drive meaning they will be less than interested in cats and other animals like birds and squirrels.
 They are working dogs, not hunting dogs.
 Which is ideal for multi-pet households.

 When it comes to energy levels, both these pups are a great balance of playful and relaxed.
 They will be excited to see you and expect a fuss.
 Both will love a bit of rough and tumble at playtime.
-They are silly canines with their family, but they also know how to relax too, making them calm in the home.
+They are silly canines with their family, but they also know how to relax too, making them calm at home.

 Exercise